EslamElHusseiny/puppet-appdynamics/README.md

 Boolean - Should the MachineAgent service be enabled on boot `true` or `false`.

+####`java_opts`

+Java options that will be applied to the MachineAgent process, useful if you want to increase the maximum number of metrics.  `-Dappdynamics.agent.maxMetrics=10000`

 ####`application_name`

 The AppDynamics Application Name under which to register the host.